Active Galaxies NewsletterAn electronic publication dedicated to the observations and theory of active galaxies

 Welcome to all the new subscribers, and thanks to everyone who contributed to this issue of the Active Galaxies Newsletter.

-2. Department of Physics & Astronomy, University of Sheffield, Sheffield, S3 7RH, UK
+2. Physics & Astronomy, University of Southampton, Highfield, Southampton, SO17 1BJ, UK

 Accepted by MNRAS